Purpose

 Eligible Activities

-- New or expanded after-school or summer arts education programs facilitated by nonprofit arts organizations
+• New or expanded in-school, after-school, or summer arts education

 NOTE

-Teaching Artists may be proposed in the application with supplemental documentation of the artist’s qualifications or selected from the Commission’s Teaching Artist Roster.
+• Teaching Artists may be proposed in the application with supplemental documentation of the artist’s qualifications or selected from the VCA Teaching Artist Roster.
 Grant funds may be used for artist stipends, equipment, supplies, and costs for documenting and/or evaluating program outcomes.

 Application Deadline

 Generally, the grant amounts will be between $1,000 and $5,000.
 Applicants may submit more than one application for a combined total of no more than $5,000 and must provide at least a 1:1 cash match of the requested grant.
-The Virginia Commission for the Arts will rarely grant more than 50 percent of the cash costs of any project.
+The Commission will rarely grant more than 50 percent of the cash costs of any project.

 Cash Match